codefoster/tweetmonkey/docs/twitter.md

-## Sign up to use the Twitter API
+## Sign Up to Use the Twitter API

 Before you can use Twitter programmatically, you have to have a Twitter account, you have to register your app (this project), and you have to get some keys so that you're using the API as <i>you</i>.

 It's not difficult and it doesn't take long.

-First, you sign in to Twitter.
+First, you sign in to [Twitter](http://twitter.com).
 If you don't have an account already, you need to create one.
 For the sake of brevity, I'll assume you've got that part.

-Next, go to apps.twitter.com and click Create New App.
+Next, go to [apps.twitter.com](http://apps.twitter.com) and click Create New App.

 Give your app a unique name.
 It has to be globally unique and the obvious ones may already be taken, so you might want to prefix it with your initials or something.